Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/worldgen.md

 )
 ```

-- 1st argument: A string, the name of the configured feature, if no namespace is set, defaults to `kubejs_tfc`
+- 1st argument: A string, the name of the configured feature; if no namespace is set, defaults to `kubejs_tfc`
 - 2nd argument: A string, the string representation of a block state to place, must be a thin spike block
 - 3rd argument: A number, in the range [1, 16], the radius around the target location to place spikes in
 - 4th argument: A number, the minimum height of the spike, must be positive
 - 5th argument: A number, the maximum height of the spike, must be greater than the minimum height
 - 6th argument: A [feature placement consumer](#feature-placement)

+{: #thin-spike-example }

 ### Example